 Col. John Boyd

-So, the the OODA Loop is an agile decision framework that businesses can leverage to practice Business Agility.
+So, the the OODA Loop is an agile decision framework that businesses can leverage to practice Business Agility as well as diagnostic analytics.
 For a more detail description of this decision framework, see my article, OODA – Enabling Business Agility: The Best Way To Disrupt Competitors, Seize Opportunities, And Overcome Obstacles.

 3. Orient on the Problem and Opportunities: The Use of Diagnostic Analytics Within an Agile Decision Cycle.